All of HoldenKarnofsky's Comments + Replies

 I agree that "checks and balances" between potentially misaligned AIs are tricky and not something we should feel confident in, due to the possibility of sandbagging... (read more)

 The phrase I'd use there is "grokking general-purpose search".
-Insofar as general-purpose search consists of a relatively-simple circuit/function recursively calling itself a lot with different context-specific knowledge/heuristics (e.g. the mental model here [https://www.lesswrong.com/posts/6mysMAqvo9giHC4iX/what-s-general-purpose-search-and-why-might-we-expect-to-see]), once a net starts to "find" that general circuit/function during training, it would grok for the same reasons grokking happens with other circuits/functions (whatever those reasons are).
+Insofar as general-purpose search consists of a relatively-simple circuit/function recursively calling itself a lot with different context-specific knowledge/heuristics (e.g. the mental model here), once a net starts to "find" that general circuit/function during training, it would grok for the same reasons grokking happens with other circuits/functions (whatever those reasons are).
 The "phase transition" would then be relatively sudden for the same reasons (and probably to a similar extent) as in existing cases of grokking.
 I don't personally consider that argument strong enough that I'd put super-high probability on it, but it's at least enough to privilege the hypothesis.
 Do you think you/OpenPhil have a strong ability to assess standards enforcement, security, etc, e.g. amongst your grantees?
 I had the impression that the answer was mostly "no", and that in practice you/OpenPhil usually mostly depend on outside indicators of grantees' background/skills and mission-alignment.
 Am I wrong about how well you think you can evaluate grantees, or do you expect AI to be importantly different (in a positive direction) for some reason?

 I think Nate and I would agree that this would be safe.
 But it seems much less realistic in the near term than something along the lines of what I outlined.
 A lot of the concern is that you can't really get to something equivalent to your proposal using techniques that resembles today's machine learning.

-3Ramana Kumar7d
+3Ramana Kumar

 Interesting - it's not so obvious to me that it's safe.
 Maybe it is because avoiding POUDA is such a low bar.
 But the sped up human can do the reflection thing, and plausibly with enough speed up can be superintelligent wrt everyone else.